Successful nominations can either focus on a particular project or initiative, or describe an ongoing system of

 - Data collection methods selected to fit the project purpose/research questions; multiple methods used where appropriate

 - Surveys and other evaluation tools tested to ensure reliability

 - Findings are shared in a timely way and with multiple stakeholder groups

 - Narrative describes specifically how findings are used to improve camp programs, practices, or policies.

 The award review committee will recognize the nominations that best represent these criteria.
 To qualify for nomination for this Eleanor P. Eells Award for Excellence in Evaluation & Research, a program or camp must have been in operation for at least two years (planning and development time do not count), membership in ACA is not required.
-It is desired that a representative of the organization receiving this award be present to accept it at the ACA National Conference in February, 2022 in Portland, Oregon.
+It is desired that a representative of the organization receiving this award be present to accept it at the ACA National Conference in February, 2023 in Orlando, Florida.

 Nominations are due by December 1.